Expenditure on Children in the Northern Territory

 Better, more transparent data that is shared at the community level

-- Improve data and reporting on child and family wellbeing outcomes at the community level.
+- Harness existing data on children and family wellbeing outcomes to develop and share community snapshots.

 - Develop a public list of children and family services available in each community.